piratefsh/zebra-puzzle/README.md

 Now, who drinks water?
 Who owns the zebra?

-"""

 ## Run

 ```
 	python zebra-puzzle.py
 ```

-Outputs the location of (zebra, water) houses.
+Outputs the properties of each house.